 ESC scandal: Abor apologizes for questionable statements!

-The scandal about old statements
+The scandal over old statements

-on June 11th, just one day before the publication of this article, Abor publicly apologized for the old postings.
-He regrets the hurtful content and emphasizes that they no longer reflect its current beliefs.
-"I thought a lot about it and ask for forgiveness with the people I hurt," noted the 26-year-old.
+On June 11, just a day before this article was published, Abor publicly apologized for the old posts.
+He regrets the hurtful content and emphasizes that it no longer reflects his current beliefs.
+"I've thought about it a lot and I apologize to the people I hurt," the 26-year-old noted.

 A look at the Eurovision Song Contest